Işık University

 Işık University (Işık Üniversitesi) is a private university located in Istanbul, Turkey.
-The university is a part of the Feyziye Schools Foundation's Işık Schools, which was established by the Feyz-i Sıbyan School in the city of Salonica on 14 December 1885 (now Thessaloniki).
+The university operates under the Feyziye Schools Foundation's Işık Schools, which originated with the establishment of the Feyz-i Sıbyan School in the city of Salonica, modern Thessaloniki, on 14 December 1885.

 History

-The history of Feyziye Schools Foundation's Işık Schools (Feyziye Mektepleri Vakfı Işık Okulları) began with the establishment of Feyz-i Sıbyan School in the city of Salonica on 14 December 1885.
-It subsequently established additional schools in Salonica, including the Şemsi Efendi School attended by Mustafa Kemal Atatürk.

-Following the Balkan Wars, when the city became part of Greece, the foundation moved to Nişantaşı Naciye Sultan Mansion in Istanbul.
-In 1935 during the 50th anniversary of the School, the name was changed from "Feyziye" to "Işık" (which means "light" in Turkish) with the blessings of Mustafa Kemal Atatürk.
-In 1986, the foundation completed its Maslak campus, in order to meet the need for educational institutions.
+The history of the Feyziye Schools Foundation's Işık Schools (Turkish: Feyziye Mektepleri Vakfı Işık Okulları) began with the establishment of Feyz-i Sıbyan School (Turkish: Feyz-i Sıbyan Mektebi) in the city of Salonica on 14 December 1885.
+Over time, additional schools were established in Salonica, including the Şemsi Efendi School, which was attended by Mustafa Kemal Atatürk.After the Balkan Wars, when Salonica became part of Greece, the foundation relocated to Nişantaşı Naciye Sultan Mansion in Istanbul.
+In 1935, during the 50th anniversary of the school, the name was changed from "Feyziye" to "Işık," both meaning "light" in Turkish, with the endorsement of Mustafa Kemal Atatürk.
+To address the increasing demand for educational institutions, the foundation completed its Maslak campus in 1996.

-At the beginning of the 1996–1997 academic year, Işık University was launched in the Maslak campus, starting a new page in the history of the foundation.

-Feyziye Schools Foundation now offers studies at all levels from preschool to graduate level education.
+Işık University was established at the Maslak campus at the beginning of the 1996–1997 academic year, marking a new chapter in the foundation's history.
+Işık University is governed by a board of trustees, in conjunction with the university president and provosts and the deans of the various faculties.
+Today, the Feyziye Schools Foundation provides education at all levels, from preschool to graduate studies.